brainsland/DMPiOSClientPublic/README.md

 You can download and embed the [framework](https://github.com/Rashidium/DMPClientPublic/tree/main/binaries/DMPClient.xcframework) manually.

 ## Setup
-Before you, start you need to configure DMPClient SDK.
-Ideally, `setup` should be done when the app starts, eg `AppDelegate`'s `didFinishLaunchingWithOptions`:
+Firstly, you need to configure DMPClient SDK by calling `setup` when the app is started, ideally at `AppDelegate`'s `didFinishLaunchingWithOptions` function:

 ```swift
 let url = URL(string: "https://backend.com/api")!